เปรียบเทียบ.17Hmr VS .22Magnum

 Which caliber is more cost-effective for shooting in Thailand?

-The .22 Magnum is significantly more cost-effective in Thailand.
-Ammunition for the .22 Magnum is roughly 50% cheaper and much easier to find compared to the .17 HMR, making it the recommended choice for most users.
+The .22 Magnum is considerably more cost-effective in Thailand, with ammunition being roughly 50% cheaper and much easier to find compared to the .17 HMR.
+This makes it the recommended choice for most general shooting applications.

 Related News